patrickarlt/acetate-site/src/documentation/page-metadata.md

 ---
 title: Page Metadata
-topic: Pages
+topic: Basic
-order: 40
+order: 60
 ---

 All pages can declare local metadata (as YAML) to use in their tempaltes and configure their behavior.
-Anything you declare in the frontmatter is accessable as a variable in your templates.
+Anything you declare in the metadata is accessable as a variable in your templates.

 ```
 ---